Harold Pinter’s first play, The Room, features in a triple-bill directed by Pinter’s colleague and friend, Patrick Marber. Read More >

 In the hilarious Victoria Station and the reflective Family Voices, isolated voices attempt to communicate, but can we ever truly express the depths of our feeling?

-The cast includes Jane Horrocks, Emma Naomi and Nicholas Woodeson.
+The cast includes Rupert Graves, Jane Horrocks, Emma Naomi, Nicholas Woodeson and Luke Thallon.

 Pinter At The Pinter is a unique event featuring all twenty short plays written by the greatest British playwright of the 20th Century.
 They have never been performed together in a season of this kind.
 The twenty plays will be presented in repertoire by a company of world-class creatives, many of whom were Harold Pinter’s friends and collaborators.